Huperzine-A boosts cognition

 Nootropics Expert Tested and ApprovedI recommend using Huperzine-A as a nootropic supplement with caution.

 Your body does not make Huperzine-A on its own.
-So to get its benefits you must take it as a supplement.
+So to get its benefits you must take it as one of your dietary supplements.

 Huperzine-A is especially helpful for those suffering from cognitive dysfunction caused by diseases like Alzheimer’s.